Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ~~~~
 {: #Fig-lorawan-schc-payload title='SCHC Message in LoRaWAN'}

-Note: SCHC Message is any datagram send by SCHC C/D or F/R layers.
+Note: SCHC Message is any datagram sent by SCHC C/D or F/R layers.

 A fragmented datagram with application payload transferred from device to
 Network Gateway, is called uplink fragmented datagram.
 It uses an FPort for data uplink